Charl-AI/Solstice/README.md

 - `solstice.Optimizer`: A Solstice optimizer knows how to initialise optimizer state (with `__init__()`), and apply the optimizer to convert a tree of gradients to a tree of updates (with `__call__()`).

-- `solstice.Logger`: A Solstice logger is an interface for logging scalars (essentially an adaptor for)
+- `solstice.Logger`: A Solstice logger is an interface for logging dictionaries of scalars

 ### Implementations (examples for basic use cases, implement your own)